Generative-Discriminative Complementary Learning: Introduction

-To improve the prediction performance, we propose a generative-discriminative complementary learning approach that learns $P_{Y|X}$ and $P_{X|Y}$ in a unified framework.
-Our main contributions can be summarized as follows: \begin{itemize} \item We propose a Complementary Conditional Generative Adversarial Net (CCGAN) which can simultaneously learn $P_{Y|X}$ and $P_{X|Y}$ from complementary labels.
-Because the estimate of $P_{X|Y}$ benefits from $P_X$, it provides constraints on $P_{Y|X}$ and helps reduce its estimation variance. \item Theoretically, we show that the proposed CCGAN model is guaranteed to learn $P_{X|Y}$ from complementarily-labeled data. \item Empirically, we conduct comprehensive experiments on benchmark datasets, including MNIST, CIFAR, and VGG Face; demonstrating that our model is able to improve the classification accuracy while generating high-quality images. \end{itemize}
+To improve the prediction performance, we propose a generative-discriminative complementary learning approach that learns both $P_{Y|X}$ and $P_{X|Y}$ in a unified framework.
+Our main contributions can be summarized as follows: \begin{itemize} \item We propose a Complementary Conditional Generative Adversarial Net ($CCGAN$), which simultaneously learns $P_{Y|X}$ and $P_{X|Y}$ from complementary labels.
+Because the estimate of $P_{X|Y}$ benefits from $P_X$, it provides constraints on $P_{Y|X}$ and helps reduce its estimation variance. \item Theoretically, we show that our $CCGAN$ model is guaranteed to learn $P_{X|Y}$ from complementarily-labeled data. \item Empirically, we conduct comprehensive experiments on benchmark datasets, including MNIST, CIFAR10, CIFAR100, and VGG Face; demonstrating that our model gives accurate classification prediction and generates high-quality images. \end{itemize}